Sandorik00/cc-music-replace/README.md

 # Custom music replacement for CrossCode

-All track picked up randomly and not have any theme.
+All tracks picked up randomly and not have any theme.

 **All rights to the music assets belong to their owners**